-Oscar-winning composer owns plane that crashed, killed pilot
+Oscar-winning composer owns plane in fatal crash

 Ventura, Calif. — A plane registered to Oscar-winning “Titanic” composer James Horner crashed in Southern California, but the identity of the pilot who died has not been released.